ryanhosp/mldx-log-appenders/README.md

 ==================

 Log4J Appenders that rolls over into AWS S3.
+Note: LogBack support now available in the dev branch

 This is a new project.
 Much remains to be done, including documentation.